Decorating A Rental Like an Interior Designer

 6. Accentuate the positive

 Create storage and maximize space with a wall shelf.
 Line shoes, books, hats and fashion accessories across DIY shelves to get those hard-to-reach and pretty necessities out of tangled piles and into view.
 Look for unused corners of your home normally reserved for dust bunnies, and give them new life.
 Create a liquor cart or corner table to showcase those coveted items that you snagged at discount.
 Decorate your home like you decorate yourself: Accentuate the positive and eliminate the negative.

 Once you’ve enjoyed your space to the fullest and you’re ready for a fresh start, make sure you return your rental to the way you found it, unless you agreed in writing to do otherwise.

-If you’re in need of more specific design tips, contact us!
+If you’re in need of more specific design tips or need an interior designer in Denver, contact us!
 We can give you a few more personalized tips or take care of an entire project for you.